-Top 10 Differences: Difference Between Induction and Synchronous Motors
+Top 10 Differences Between Induction and Synchronous Motors

 Both Induction and Synchronous motors are widely used in electrical industry.
-This article presents top 10 differences between induction and synchronous motors.
+Electrical Engineering XYZ presents top 10 differences between induction and synchronous motors.
+You can watch the video below or skip the video to read text below:

 slip ring and brushes